sahar1213/PysimpleguiMultipleLayoutsClass/README.md

 There is an example python file, so you can run it to get a taste of what it does.

 # How do I use this to create a window?
+First, copy the class from the python file.

-To create a window, the function takes 2 parameters:
+To create a window, the class takes 2 parameters:

 ```python
 window = Window("Name Of The Program", [